 - The decoder model can receive the knowledge graph and, in response to receipt of the knowledge graph, output a reconstruction of the natural language text body

 - The programmer model can be trained to receive a natural language question, and, in response to receipt of the natural language question, output a program

-- The computer-implemented method can include inputting, by the one or more computing devices, a training data set that comprises the natural language text body and the natural language question into the natural language processing model to receive an answer to the natural language question
+- The computer-implemented method can include inputting, by computing devices, a training data set that comprises the natural language text body and the natural language question into the natural language processing model to receive an answer to the natural language question

-- The computer-implemented method can include evaluating, by the one or more computing devices, a total objective function that comprises an autoencoder objective function and a question-answer objective function
+- The computer-implemented method can include evaluating, by computing devices, a total objective function that comprises an autoencoder objective function and a question-answer objective function

 - The autoencoder objective function can describe a reconstruction loss between the natural language text body and the reconstruction of the natural language text body